Japanese aircraft carrier Ryūjō: Battle of the Eastern Solomons

 Ryūjō launched two small airstrikes, totaling 6 B5Ns and 15 Zeros, beginning at 12:20 once the Diversionary Force was 200 nmi north of Lunga Point.
 Four Grumman F4F Wildcat fighters from Marine Fighter Squadron VMF-223 on combat air patrol (CAP) near Henderson Field spotted the incoming Japanese aircraft around 14:20 and alerted the defenders.
-Ten more Wildcats from VMF-223 and VMF-212 scrambled, as well as 2 United States Army Air Corps Bell P-400s from the 67th Fighter Squadron in response.
+Ten more Wildcats from VMF-223 and VMF-212 scrambled, as well as 2 United States Army Air Corps (USAAC) Bell P-400s from the 67th Fighter Squadron in response.
 Nine of the Zeros strafed the airfield while the B5Ns bombed it with 60 kg bombs to little effect.
 The Americans claimed to have shot down 19 aircraft, but only three Zeros and three B5Ns were lost, with another B5N forced to crash-land.
 Only three Wildcats were shot down in turn.